Why Is Dropbox Not Syncing?

 Tips: For Microsoft Excel files, the name length should not exceed 218 characters.

 Solution 2.
 Make Filename Valid

 There may be invalid characters in the name of the file that can’t be recognized by Windows OS, including : “ | ? * . / \ and a space at the end of the name.
-Rename your file and exclude the invalid characters will make these files available on desktop as well as fix Dropbox not syncing problem.
+So, rename your files and exclude the invalid characters, which will make files available on desktop so that the Dropbox not syncing problem will be solved.

 Tips: Filename with a / (forward slash) on a Mac computer can be synced to online Dropbox with / replaced by : (colon).

 CON, PRN, AUX, NUL, COM1, COM2, COM3, COM4, COM5, COM6, COM7, COM8, COM9, LPT1, LPT2, LPT3, LPT4, LPT5, LPT6, LPT7, LPT8, and LPT9.
 Also including these filenames followed right by an extension like con.txt and so on.

 Tip: The case is not sensitive in filename including drive letters on Windows and Mac, but sensitive in Linux (Ubuntu).